AlexanderNZ/pauldron-cli/README.md

 ## Developing

-Pauldron is a CLI tool written in Java 11 with Micronaut and PicoCLI, backed by ANTLR4 lexers and parsers.
+Pauldron is a CLI tool written in Java 11 with Micronaut and PicoCLI, backed by ~~ANTLR4 lexers and parsers~~ regex lol.

 To get started: